paros

 athens international airport (eleftherios venizelos)

-mykonos-manto mavrogenous airportflying from athens or mykonos
+flying from athens or mykonos to paros

 aegean airlines

-sky expressferry from athens or mykonos
+ferry from athens or mykonos to paros

 ferryhopper

-faqscan i bring my kids?
+can i bring my kids?

-totally up to you. we want this to be the best trip of your entire life. do what you need to do to be able to relax and enjoy your time.our ceremony and reception dinner will be child free, so please let us know in advance if your little ones are coming. we will have childcare set up so you can enjoy the evening.do i need to organize transportation?
+totally up to you. we want this to be the best trip of your entire life. do what you need to do to be able to relax and enjoy your time.

-since taxi access is pretty limited on the island, we will have shuttles to the events running from designated meeting points and the airport from aug 27 to 30.if you are arriving earlier/later and would like to rent a car, we will connect you with yannis and he will hook you up with a cute little fiat panda. heads up, most cars on the island are manual. you can rent quads and scooters around the island, but we prefer cars as most roads are not paved or well lit.what can i do on the island between events/before and after?
+if you are arriving earlier/staying later and would like to rent a car, we will connect you with yiannis and he will hook you up with a cute little fiat panda. heads up, most cars on the island are manual, so act fast if you need an automatic. you can also rent quads and scooters around the island, but keep in mind, most roads are not paved or well-lit at night.what can i do on the island between events/before and after?

-paros is small but packed with a million great beaches and restaurants. we've put together a fun little google maps map here (don't skip arodo). you can filter through them using the tags.note on beaches you have the option to visit either serviced or unserviced (public) beaches. serviced beaches provide an umbrella and two sunbeds, along with food and drink service. these typically cost between €20 and €50 per umbrella (with two beds) for the entire day.BUT ALSO, every serviced beach has public sections that are free to access. on our trips, we like to enjoy a mix of both.what do i wear?
+note on beaches you have the option to visit either serviced or unserviced (public) beaches. serviced beaches provide an umbrella and two sunbeds, along with food and drink service. these typically cost anywhere between €30 and €90 per umbrella for the entire day.BUT ALSO, every serviced beach has a public section that is free to access. on our trips, we like to enjoy a mix of both.what do i wear?

-the weather is usually pretty warm this time of year. paros is known for its windy behaviour, so we recommend bringing a light layer to keep you warm in the evenings.but what am i eating?
+the weather is usually pretty warm this time of year. paros is known for its windy behaviour, so we recommend bringing a light layer to keep you warm in the evenings.

-truly the best food you will ever eat. the island is full of incredible food and we have some recommendations in this map (again...don't skip arodo).there will be nibbles at the welcome party, a lunch at the med sea hang, and a full family-style greek dinner at the reception.how do i give you a gift?
+truly the best food you will ever eat. the island is full of incredible food and we have some recommendations in this map (again...don't skip arodo).

 for those who are landing in europe or greece for the first time, we have a couple of tips for you to enjoy: